MrRose765/glmap/README.md

 Arguments:

-- --raw-events: The path to the folder containing raw GitHub event files.
+- --raw-events: (Required) The path to the folder containing raw GitHub event files (in .json format).
+You can provide either a directory path or a single file.
+If a directory is specified, all .json files in the directory will be processed.
-- --output-actions: The path to save the mapped actions (JSONL format).
+- --output-actions: (Required) The path to the output file for storing the mapped actions.
+The result will be saved in JSONL format.
-- --output-activities: The path to save the grouped activities (JSONL format).
+- --output-activities: (Required) The path to the output file for storing the mapped activities.
+This will also be saved in JSONL format.
-- --orgs-to-remove: A list of GitHub organizations to exclude from the raw events.
+- --orgs-to-remove: (Optional) A list of organizations to remove from the raw events.
+Events belonging to the specified organizations will be filtered out during processing.

 ## Mapping Process